-Liposuction can be performed with a local or general anesthetic, depending on the area(s) treated.
+Liposuction in Raleigh, NC can be performed with a local or general anesthetic, depending on the area(s) treated.
 After administering anesthesia, we begin by making a small incision near the targeted area.
 A thin tube attached to a vacuum device is then inserted.

 Using gentle back and forth motions, we break up and suction out the excess fat.
 After fat is removed, incisions are closed with sutures and dressings.
 Occasionally, temporary drains are placed to collect excess fluid.
 The treatment area will then be wrapped in an elastic compression garment.

 Most patients are able to return home the same day of surgery.
 Immediately following your procedure, you may experience some discomfort and tenderness in the treatment area.
 Moderate bruising and redness is also common for the first several days.
 If a large area has been treated with liposuction, we can prescribe pain medication to help you manage discomfort.